Major life transitions and change

 It may be helpful to catch up with your GP or a health service to organise an appointment with a counsellor, who can work through your worries and concerns with you.

 If you feel like there is a breakdown in communication with family and/or friends, encouraging them to work through what they are experiencing with a counsellor can be useful in increasing their understanding, decreasing their fears and restarting communication with each other.

 Inviting your parents, family and/or friends into a counselling session following them having the opportunity to speak with a counsellor to explore their fears, can also assist in reconnecting.

-Contact GriefLine on 1300 845 745 to talk through your concerns with a skilled volunteer counsellor.
+Contact GriefLine on the respective state hotline number to talk through your concerns with a skilled volunteer counsellor.